esintopaktas/DSA-210/README.md

 The goal of this project is to analyze the relationship between wage growth and health insurance coverage in the United States from 2000 to 2019, with a focus on racial and gender disparities.
 This analysis aims to:

-- Examine how changes in median and average hourly wages have affected health insurance coverage rates over time, particularly for Black, Hispanic, and female workers.
+- Examine how changes in median and average hourly wages have affected health insurance coverage rates over time, and compare them based on race and gender differences.
-- Identify periods of wage stagnation and investigate whether they coincide with declines in health insurance coverage among historically marginalized groups.
+- Identify periods of wage stagnation and investigate whether they coincide with declines in health insurance coverage.
-- Explore socio-economic factors (such as race, gender, and income inequality) that may contribute to disparities in healthcare access.
+- Explore socio-economic factors (such as race, gender) that may contribute to disparities in healthcare access.

 By highlighting these trends, this project seeks to provide insights into the broader impact of economic inequality on healthcare access in the United States.